 Camplify uses a series of camp-based programs to teach students leadership and life skills.
-These are the very same skills and experiential learning strategies that western North Carolina summer camps have been utilizing for many years.
+These are the same skills that North Carolina summer camps have been utilizing for one hundred years.

 Camplify appreciates how gracious the local camp community is to our children.
 As an additional perk, residential summer camps sometimes offer individual camp scholarships to Camplify students.
 This summer, more than 50 students will attend a residential camp during a traditional session, up to five weeks.
 This acts as an optional fourth tier of our programming.

 Thank you for considering volunteering with local youth through Camplify.
 Opportunities are available for individuals of every interest and schedule—days, evenings, and weekends.
 Contact Camplify today to explore the many ways that you can make a lasting impact.